Ease in Encryption and EaaS

 Individuals and organizations are increasingly becoming aware of the insecurity of email and other messaging channels.
 People in the know are wary of sending any form of financial information in routine transactions like sending an invoice to a vendor or a credit card number to their mechanic.
 This justifiable paranoia has led to a proliferation of secure messaging and encryption platforms, all purporting to allow you to seamlessly send and receive secure messages.

 Unfortunately, many of these services are cumbersome and generally difficult to use.
-While we applaud our competitors for cybersecurity awareness, we at XQ believe that user experience is an imperative when it comes to cybersecurity products.
+While we applaud our competitors for cybersecurity awareness, we at XQ believe that user experience is imperative when it comes to cybersecurity products.
 XQ was built by a team of cybersecurity thought-leaders and game designers to produce the most advanced and user-friendly encryption product on the market.

 What follows is a comparison of XQ with Zix, a leading encryption product used by millions of individuals and enterprises.
 We’ll outline how XQ exceeds Zix in key areas like user experience, functionality, and B2B/B2C deployment.